Objectives of the service

 The below image is an output of a prototype in central London in which a safety rating has been calculated for each road by using a weighted blend of factors including distance, road size, bus route information, user rating, elevation, accident hotspots and several others.

-At the latest update in October 2020, the initial service has been demonstrated, been through successful pilot testing in the initial demonstration geography of London and has been “stealth” launched across the UK.
+At the latest update in July 2021, the service has been demonstrated, been through successful pilot testing in the initial demonstration geography of London and has been launched across the UK, Germany, the Netherlands, Belgium and Luxembourg.
 Tests have shown Beeline routing to successfully guide users on roads rated better for cycling (by real cyclists) than Google.
 Our testing shows that Beeline sends users on 67% fewer “bad” rated roads than Google.

-From a commercial standpoint, we have already seen strong traction, with one contract signed with a major European micromobility operator to provide navigation services to their fleet.
-While this contract is taking longer than expected to come to fruition due to development delays on the customer’s end, we are also in developed conversations with others in this space.
+From a commercial standpoint, we have already seen strong traction, with two contracts signed with a major European micromobility operator to provide navigation services to their fleet, one of which is now live with integrated services running on Android across their UK fleet, with iOS and further European cities to be launched in the coming weeks.
+A second contract is taking longer than expected to come to fruition due to development delays on the customer’s end, We are also in developed conversations with others in this space.
 Part of the sales pitch which helped to win this contract and engages others was the routing service developed in this project.

-Going forward, we will be publicly launching the service across the UK and into Europe in early 2021.
-This public launch will serve not only as a means of growth for our consumer business, but to also be the live showcase for selling more effectively into the B2B market.
+Going forward, we will continue publicising the service across the UK and Europe and continue to roll out new countries, expanding our reach.
+In conjunction with the routing service we have been developing a new hardware product which is lower cost (aimed at mass market) than our existing cycling product and has user feedback and contribution to the routing service at it’s core.
+Finally, we intend to launch an app-only version of the service in 2022.
+These new launches will serve not only as a means of growth for our consumer business, but to also be the live showcase for selling more effectively into the B2B market.

 In June 2020 we began an extension to the initial project to advance the technology through using a predictive modelling approach to give expected user feedback rating inputs to streets which do not yet have enough (or any) real user feedback.
 This will have several layers of benefit, from expanding the gap in quality service between Beeline and our competitors, building in more defensibility through deeper technology and through allowing more immediate expansion into new geographies.
-As at October 2020, this is well on track and showing promising results, with behavioural user clustering successfully achieved and a predictive model in place which is able to predict the likelihood of any given street being rated as good or bad by a user from a group (or cluster).
-The early phases of this work will be included in the product launched in early 2021 and expanded on beyond this.
+This has now been successfully developed and piloted at scale with nearly 3000 users across the UK and EU testing it over 20,000 rides.
+We have successfully built a predictive machine learning model which is able to predict the likelihood of any given street being rated as good or bad by a user from a given group (or cluster) and hence provide routes to suit their needs.
+This has been tested by clustering by geography.
+This is already incorporated into the live product being used across Europe by B2C and B2B customers.